-The number and rate of serious injuries dropped by 17 and 18 percent in 2017, respectively.
-The resulting trend analysis computed 2019 targets representing 4.1% and 4.6% annual reductions, respectively, from the 2017 five year averages.
-The computed targets are substantially lower than any historical values within the analysis period (prior to 2017).
-Sustaining this dramatic improvement in performance is difficult to justify absent any major identifiable contributing factors.
-A 2019 target of 433.2 serious injuries is recommended as it would be a more achievable goal consistent with the observed safety performance in recent years.
-This target represents an annual reduction in the five year average of 2.7%.
-The target for number of serious injuries has been computed by assuming the crash performance seen in 2017 is repeated in 2018 and 2019.
+Trend analysis shows reductions in both the number and rate of serious injuries.
+The computed 2020 targets represent 3.7% and 4.8% reductions respectively from the 2018 five year averages.
+The computed targets are substantially lower than any historical values within the analysis period (with the exception of 2017).
+A 2020 target of 448 serious injuries is recommended as it would be a more achievable goal consistent with the observed safety performance in recent years, yet would still represent the best serious injury performance in the decade.
+This target represents an annual reduction in the five year average of 0.2%.

-Fatality Rate
+Fatality Rate:0.885